Confidential Post-Traumatic Stress Disorder (PTSD) Assessment and Testing in Texas

 - How often do you use these substances, and how much do you consume?

-- Have you noticed an increase in your substance use since the traumatic event occurred?
+- Have you noticed an increase in your substance use since the traumatic event(s) occurred?

-This question assesses whether trauma has exacerbated substance use, which is important for understanding the impact of PTSD on lifestyle choices.
+This question assesses whether trauma has exacerbated substance use, which is important for understanding the impact of PTSD on your lifestyle choices.

 This identifies dependency or emotional reliance on substances, highlighting the need for interventions in treatment.